Contact Bruce

 “The risk of pandemics is increasing rapidly, with

-more than five new diseases emerging in people every year, any one of which has
+more than five new diseases emerging in people every year, any one of

 the potential to become pandemic,” the report says.